falcosecurity/falcosidekick/README.md

 azure:
   # eventHub:
-    # name: "" # The name of the Hub, EventHub output is enabled
+    # name: "" # The name of the Hub, if not empty, EventHub output is enabled
     # namespace: "" # The name of the space the Hub is part of
     # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)